oracle-livelabs/apex/online-bookstore-app/7-create-shop-cart/7-create-shop-cart.md

     - Click the **edit icon** for user01 and update the password to **secretPassword**.

 5. All set.
-Now, run the application and see it in action!.
+Now, run the application and see it in action!

 ## Task 1: Build a Shopping Cart Page